BrianCheng-TheLegend/2023_ArtificialIntelligence/README.md

 # Artificial Intelligence practice
 ### This repository will store "NCKU 2023 Artificial Intelligence" Homeworks and other artificial intelligence practice example, and only "NCKU 2023 Artificial Intelligence" homeworks will held "Hw" title.

-## History
+## NCKU 2023 Aritficial Intelligence
-2023/10/11 Hw02 Brute force algorithm and Simulated annealing algorithm.
+Hw02 Brute force algorithm and Simulated annealing algorithm.
-2023/11/02 This repository will store other artificial intelligence practice write by myself.
-2023/11/15 Add Hw04 training data
+Hw04 Decision tree for "fake account" and train data.